DATAMATH CALCULATOR MUSEUM

 The TI-1001 was used as the base calculator for the TI-1850 Visor Kit and the TI-1880 Checkwriter.

 This calculator was produced both in Italy and US.
-Please notice the different keyboard of this TI-1001 manufactured in Italy.
+Within one year of its introduction the keyboard design was slightly changed, don't miss the second generation of the TI-1001 manufactured in the US and the TI-1001 made in Italy.

 Economical, pocket-portable, six function calculator.